dstufft/personal-peps/remove-external-hosting.rst

 In addition to that, the information that an installer is able to provide when an installation files is pretty minimal.
-We are able to detect if there are externally hosted files directly linked from the simple installer api however we cannot detect if there are files hosted on a linked page without fetching that page which would cause a massive performance hit just to see if there might be a file there so we can provide a better error message.
+We are able to detect if there are externally hosted files directly linked from the simple installer api, however we cannot detect if there are files hosted on a linked page without fetching that page and doing so would cause a massive performance hit just to see if there might be a file there so that a better error message could be provided.

 Finally very few projects have properly linked to their external files so that they can be safely downloaded and verified.
-At the time of this writing there are a total of 65 projects which rely on externally and safely hosted files at all.
+At the time of this writing there are a total of 65 projects which have files that are only available externally and are safely hosted.

 The end result of all of this, is that with PEP438, when a user attempts to install a file that is not hosted on PyPI typically the steps they follow are:

 1. First, they attempt to install it normally, using ``pip install foobar``.
-   This fails because the file is not hosted on PyPI and PEP438 has us default to only hosted on PyPI, and if pip detected any externally hosted files or other pages that we *could* have attempted to find other files at it will give an error message suggesting that they try ``--allow-external foobar``.
+   This fails because the file is not hosted on PyPI and PEP438 has us default to only hosted on PyPI.
+If pip detected any externally hosted files or other pages that we *could* have attempted to find other files at it will give an error message suggesting that they try ``--allow-external foobar``.
 2. They then attempt to install their package using ``pip install --allow-external foobar foobar``.
 If they are lucky foobar is one of the packages which is hosted externally and safely and this will